A Count Immortal

 The crisp night sky caressed dense fog as it hovered and crawled along the ground.
 Tendrils coalesced and floated through the air blocking the feint light of the crescent moon.
 An eerie quiet fell into the night.
 Not even an owl dared hoot for fear of becoming another victim of the Count’s wrath.

-They were standing at the edge of the forest, his home not far in the distance atop a nearby hill.
+They stood at the edge of the forest, his home not far in the distance atop a nearby hill.

 The corners of the Count’s lips twitched upward as he inhaled the scent of sweat beading heavily on the back of her neck.